oilroute.app — AI Energy Supply Chain Intelligence

 Which sectors are benefiting from high oil prices?

-Sectors that benefit include: Renewable Energy, Cybersecurity, Logistics Technology.
+Sectors that benefit include: Renewable Energy, Energy Efficiency Technologies, Logistics Technology & Optimization.

-When will the crisis impact peak for Shipping & Logistics?
+When will the crisis impact peak for Shipping (VLCC Tanker)?

-Based on current modeling, the Shipping & Logistics sector is expected to see peak impact within immediate and sustained.
+Based on current modeling, the Shipping (VLCC Tanker) sector is expected to see peak impact within immediate and sustained.

 Related predictions